szilG/Red-Coral-Realty/README.md

  * As an interested customer, I want to calculate mortgage repayment and to know how to apply mortgages.
  * As an interested customer, I want to find advice for buying.
  * As an interested customer, I want to see their research of the market and their research team.
- * As an interested customer, I want to see how follow them on social media.
+ * As an interested customer, I want to see how to follow them on social media.

 **Wireframe mockups:**